Ace-Extrenof/AoS/content/Chapter-1.md

 "Yeah..."

 "...
-It must've hard for you in the Anarchist Platform...
+It must've been hard for you in the Anarchist Platform...
 I heard it's a really bad place..." she said.

 *You're feeling pity now?
 Hypocrite...*

 "Yeah, they don't even have cheese puffs there..." just as Jeremy said that he got hit with a chop on the head.

-"You shouldn't say that!" she had finished applying bandage.
+"You shouldn't say that!" she had already finished applying bandage.

 "Thanks, I guess..."
 I replied.